How to Make Empathy Work for Business

 Many organizations adopt a humorous tone when it comes to advertising.
 But their treat customers in a way that’s anything but funny.

-Safety instructions announcement are repetitive and dull.
+Safety instructions announcements are usually repetitive and dull.
 They address a sensitive topic in a tone that’s anything but empathetic.

 Southwest Airlines decided to tweak their regular flight safety announcements.
 And add some humor and humanity: